lnquy/www/write/content/blog/country-code-checking-cantor/index.md

 {{< img src="img/diagram-Mapping.jpg" alt="Mapping string to number" caption="<em>Figure 1: Mapping string to number</em>" class="border-0 text-center" >}}

-Experienced readers might realise that what we're trying to do here is re-implementing a hashmap (hash the country code to the integer key of the map).
+Experienced readers might realise that what we're trying to do here is re-implementing a hashmap (hash the country code string to the integer key of the map).
 The difference is we're trying to design a [perfect hash function](https://en.wikipedia.org/wiki/Perfect_hash_function) (PHF) for our hashmap.
 PHF is generally easy to design when we have a fixed input set, and in this problem, we know before hand that the input will ranging from `aa` to `zz` so it seems like a perfect place.

-So how we can map each country code into a unique number here?
-A quick research will lead us to the [Cantor pairing function](https://en.wikipedia.org/wiki/Pairing_function):
+So how can we design the PHF to map country code to a unique number?
+A quick research will lead us to the [pairing function](https://en.wikipedia.org/wiki/Pairing_function):

 > "In mathematics, a pairing function is a process to **uniquely** encode two natural numbers into a single natural number." - Wikipedia

-That's exactly what we're looking for.
+That's exactly what we're looking for!
 Let's implement the Cantor pairing function as our PHF which translates the 2 ASCII characters input to a unique number and use it as the array index.
 Our input is ranging from `aa` to `zz`, which can be translated to the tuple of `[0, 0]` to `[25, 25]`.
-We have `cantorPairing("aa") => cantorPairing(0, 0) => 0` and `cantorPairing("zz") => cantorPairing(25, 25) => 1300`, so we will need an array with the size of 1031 to hold all the possible input.
+We have `cantorPairing("aa") => cantorPairing(0, 0) => 0` and `cantorPairing("zz") => cantorPairing(25, 25) => 1300`, so we will need an array with the size of 1301 to hold all the possible input.

 ```go
 // => Size of the checking array.